 The API is also used in bCRM, a CRM and marketing solution that helps a business to measure and improve on user engagement; is used on TrustServ web crawler and URL classification system, and is used on unfurlr.com to check shortened URLs against over 2000 shortening services.

-The company currently provides Android SDK, Objecive-C SDK, PHP SDK and Ruby SDK that can be used to build integrations.
+The company currently provides various software development kits including an Android SDK, an Objective-C SDK, a PHP SDK and a Ruby SDK that can be used to build integrations.

 The decentralized cyber threat intelligence system will be an ecosystem comprising of different participants including submitters, validators, purchasers, and end users.
 Submitters will submit information about URIs including classification of a domain, ownership of a domain, and its contact information, and wait for validation.
 An example of submitters is resource owners who pay token to require the verification of their digital assets.